Contents

 their usefulness will be severely limited.
 Three requirements are

-central in handling the data flow from a full-scale globular cluster
+central in handling the data flow from a full-scale globular

 simulation: modularity, flexibility, and compatibility.
 Starlab